Guide: Little Beauty - a Historical & Technical Appraisal of the Mercedes-Benz W121 190 SL

 art-mg-mercedes190sl4.jpg

-The first pre-series examples were assembled in January 1955 and the production version was displayed at the Geneva Show in March.
+The first pre-series examples of the 190 SL were assembled in January 1955 and the production version was displayed at the Geneva Show in March.

-Deliveries of customer cars started in May 1955.
+Production of of customer cars began in May 1955.

 Unlike the 300 SL, which came with a tubular spaceframe chassis, the 190 SL was based upon a modified unitary steel floorpan derived from the W121 Ponton.
 This arrangement was deemed acceptable owing to the less extreme performance on offer.
 It was also much simpler and cheaper to manufacture.

 Compared to the W121 Saloon, the 190 SL had a wheelbase shortened by 250mm to 2400mm.
-However, the same front subframe arrangement was retained which saw the engine supported only at the front.
+The same front subframe arrangement was carried over which saw the engine supported only at the front.

 As per the majority of the Mercedes range, suspension was fully independent with double wishbones up front and a swing axle at the rear.
 Telescopic coil springs were fitted all round along with a front anti-roll bar.